Schuetzen/SMJS/content/authors/admin/_index.md

 highlight_name: true
 ---

-Xuchen Ying, also known as Schuetzen Ying. \
+Ying Xuchen, also known as Schuetzen Ying. \
 \
 Participate in fund projects:
 * National Natural Science Foundation of China through grant `No. 51736007`